-- You may inspect and service the truck by the period as described at based on service meter of LCD. - (2) Shorten the interval of inspect and service depending on site condition.
+- You may inspect and service the machine by the period as described at based on service meter of LCD. - (2) Shorten the interval of inspect and service depending on site condition.
 (Such as dusty area, quarry, sea shore and etc.) - (3) Practice the entire related details at the same time when the service interval is doubled.
 For example, in case of 250 hours, carry out all the maintenance each 250hours, each 100 hours and daily service at the same time.

-- Time intervals between maintenance are largely determined by operating conditions.
+Time intervals between maintenance are largely determined by operating conditions.
 For example, operation in sandy, dusty locations requires shorter maintenance intervals than operation in clean ware-houses.
 The indicated intervals are intended for normal operation.
-The operating condition classifications are; - 1 Normal operation
+The operating condition classifications are ;

+1 Normal operation

 Eight hour material handling, mostly in buildings or in clean, open air on clean paved surfaces.

-- 2 Harsh operation
+2 Severe operation

-- a.
-All harsh working environment

-- b.
-Long term heavy load operation

-- c.
-High and low temperature working environment

-- d.
-Sudden change in temperature

-- e.
-Dusty or sandy working environment

-- f.
-Highly corrosive chemical working environment

-- g.
-Damp working environment
+Prolonged operating hours or constant usage.

+3 Extreme operation

+- In sandy or dusty locations, such as cement plants, lumber mills, and coal dust or stone crushing sites. - High-temperature locations, such as steel mills and foundries. - Sudden temperature changes, such as constant trips from buildings into the open air, or in refrigeration plants.

-- If the lift truck is used in severe or extreme operating conditions, you must shorten the maintenance intervals accordingly.
+If the lift truck is used in severe or extreme operating conditions, you must shorten the maintenance intervals accordingly.

-- Since the operating environment of lift trucks varies widely, the above descriptions are highly generalized and should be applied as actual conditions dictate.
+Since the operating environment of lift trucks varies widely, the above descriptions are highly generalized and should be applied as actual conditions dictate.